Outcomes Measurement

 States report on the percentage of families participating in Part C who report that early intervention services have helped them:

-- Know their rights;
+- Know their rights

-- Effectively communicate their children's needs; and
+- Effectively communicate their children's needs

-- Help their children develop and learn.
+- Help their children develop and learn

 Indicator B8